-Last year, we wrote about the rise of body sensors for military use.
-As we noted at the time, wearable technology for soldiers was poised to become a half-billion-dollar market.
+Wearable technology for soldiers has poised to become a half-billion-dollar market.
 However, the growth in military technology isn’t limited to body sensors.

 The Mil-Spec connectors found in radios, tablets, headsets, and GPS systems all allow soldiers to do their jobs better and become the “future soldier,” a term that’s often used in the military technology industry.